spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 The GraphQL data connector can be configured by providing the following `params`:

+- `unnest_depth`: Depth level to automatically unnest objects to.
+By default, disabled if unspecified or `0`.
 - `auth_token`: The authentication token to use to connect to the GraphQL server.
 Uses bearer authentication.
 E.g. `auth_token: my_secret_token`
 - `auth_token_key`: The secret key containing the authentication token to use to connect to the GraphQL server.
 Can be used instead of `auth_token`.
 E.g. `auth_token_key: my_secret_token_key`